We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 My preferred education degree is not on the AITSL accredited program list.
 Can I still receive a scholarship if the degree is not accredited?

-You must complete an accredited teaching degree to be eligible to receive a scholarship.
-To check if your preferred degree is accredited, check out the AITSL accredited programs list.
+No. You must complete an accredited teaching degree to be eligible to receive a scholarship.
+To check if your preferred degree is accredited, see the AITSL accredited programs list.
 If the degree is not on the AITSL list, you may want to contact the delivering higher education provider to check if the degree is undergoing accreditation.

-AITSL accredited programs listCan I study part-time if I am a Commonwealth Teaching Scholarship recipient?
+Learn more on the AITSL websiteCan I study part-time if I am a Commonwealth Teaching Scholarship recipient?

 No. If you receive a scholarship, you must maintain a full-time study load for the duration of your teaching degree.
 If you choose to change your study load to part-time your scholarship will be withdrawn, and you may be required to repay any scholarship funding already received.